Juan-De-abreu/Juan-De-Abreu/README.md

 ### 🚀 Current Goals

-- 🧪 Build and simulate a sequential traffic light system in Proteus
 - 🧱 Refine backend API endpoints with robust error handling
 - 🧭 Complete a self-driven web dev bootcamp with portfolio milestones
 - 🧘 Maintain a disciplined daily routine balancing study, training, and family

----

-### 📌 Featured Projects *(Coming Soon)*

-> Want to see my Minecraft modpack, backend APIs, or hardware simulations in action?
-Stay tuned for pinned repos with demos and walkthroughs.

 ---